Save Mary: Development

-Save Mary was made by Tod Frye.
+Save Mary was programmed by Tod Frye, who was working for Nolan Bushnell's firm Axlon at the time.
 Frye had a long history with Atari, joining the company in 1979 where he made the 1982 port of Pac-Man for the Atari 2600.
 Following the release of the high-selling but poorly received game, Frye earned over $1.3 million in royalties but found most of his money had been depleted by 1985.

 Upon Jack Tramiel's acquisition of the Atari consumer division and launch of the Atari ST computer line, Tramiel began focusing on reviving the Atari 2600, hiring Michael Katz from Epyx in November 1985 to take on the role of the president of Atari's new Entertainment Electronics Division.
-Frye had been working for Epyx porting computer games such as Summer Games to the Atari 2600 and then found himself next working for Nolan Bushnell's firm Axlon in 1989.
+Frye had been working for Epyx porting computer games such as Summer Games to the Atari 2600 before moving to Axlon.
 While at Axlon, Frye worked on games like Shooting Gallery and Save Mary.
 These titles went unreleased as development on games had then shifted to the new system, the Atari Lynx.